It takes a while to establish the proper etiquette for any new communications technology.

 For example, participating in video conferencing from home can lead to interruptions from children or pets.
 Improper lighting or camera placement can give everyone a view of a dark room or someone’s forehead.

-Video conferencing is a relatively new technology, but appears to be here to stay.
-Make sure you know how to use it like a pro.
+Video conferencing is a relatively new technology but appears to be here to stay.
+Make sure you know all the videoconferencing etiquette.